rithythul/papers/koompi/koompi-os-ai-powered.md

 ### Data Architecture

-- User data stored locally with encryption
+- User data stored locally with encryption  <!-- consider defaulting to LUKS for entire filesystem? -->
 - Context history maintained on device with retention policies
 - Tiered model approach with local models for common tasks
 - Optional cloud processing with explicit consent